 The NCEA Commission on Accreditation (COA) approved these webinars for 1.0 CE each through March 8, 2013.
 For more information on the COA, please visit www.NCEACertified.tv.

-At the end of the webinar the SkinCare Specialist will be able to:
+At the conclusion of this presentation the skincare specialist will be able to:

 To order this CE webinar: